pegros/PEG_MISC/help/sfpegMultiValuePillCmp.md

 ⚠️ This component is only available for Record pages to display information about the current record.
 In Experience Site Builder, this information has to be explicitly provided in the `objectApiName`and `recordId` properties.

-The  **sfpegFileManagerCmp** has no Apex class dependency and entirely relies on
+The  **sfpegMultiValuePillCmp**  relies on multiple LWC wire services:
-* the **[Lightning Data Service](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/data_ui_api)** to fech/set field values for the current record.
+* **[getRecord](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.reference_wire_adapters_record)** to fetch current record's data

-ℹ️ Pending evolution for the capacity to switch to edit mode.
+* **[getObjectInfo](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.reference_wire_adapters_object_info)** to fetch the (multi-)picklist field label

+It also relies on the **sfpegMultiPicklistSelector_CTL** Apex controller class as datasource for the the list of picklist and multi-picklist fields of the current object page in App Builder.